ToshioCP/Gtk4-tutorial/src/sec7.src.md

 ~~~

 If you are curious about the background theory of this program, It's very good for you.
-Because to know the theory is very important for you to program GTK applications.
+Because knowing the theory is very important for you to program GTK applications.
 Look at GObject API reference.
 All you need is described in it.
 However, it's a tough journey especially for beginners.